rodneylab/sveltekit-blog-mdx/README.md

 The generation JavaScript code is in the file `generate-sitemap.js` in the root folder of the project.

-- Alternatively, (if your app has server side rendering) the sitemap is automatically served at `https://example.com/sitemap.xml`.
-It is served by the file at `src/routes/sitemap.xml.js`.

-Either way, make sure your site's URL is defined in `.env` as the `VITE_SITE_URL` variable so the correct URLs are output to the site map.
+Make sure your site's URL is defined in `.env` as the `PUBLIC_SITE_URL` variable so the correct URLs are output to the site map.

 ### Progressive Web App (PWA)